Last updated: November 2018

-Protecting your personal information is extremely important to Legal & General.
+Protecting your personal information is extremely important to us at Legal & General.
 It’s especially important for a large financial company like ours, as our customers trust us to look after a huge amount of sensitive information on everything from their business affairs to their medical history.

 What does this policy cover?